 a -> x # Context created for dependency `a` b -> x # Context created for dependency `b` c -> x # Context created for dependency `c`

-has three contexts one for each of its
+In this example node x has three contexts one for each of its

-, to which it is bound explicitly.
+dependency nodes, a, b and c, to which it is bound explicitly.

 An implicit binding between a meta-node instance and the meta-node arguments does not result in the creation of a context for each operand.